libersoft-org/virtual-chat/INSTALL.md

     - **false** means you'll run it as a unix socket and connect it through other web server (**Nginx** is recommended)
   - **port** - your web server's network port (ignored if you're not running a standalone server)
   - **socket_path** - path to a unix socket file (ignored if you're running standalone server)
+  - **client_path** - path to the web client
 - **other** section
   - **log_to_file** - if you'd like to log to console and log file (true) or to console only (false)
   - **log_file** - the path to your log file (ignored if log_to_file is false)

 ## 3. Set the NGINX site host config file

-The following applies only for unix socket server.
+**NOTE:** The following applies only for unix socket server.
 Skip this step if you're running standalone server.

 If you don't have your Nginx web server installed, run this command: